 07 of 07

 Another key element for your travels is speaking a bit of Deutsch.
-It's true that most Germans speak English, but a little German can go a long way and is always appreciated.
+It's true that most Germans speak English, but a little German can go a long way.
 Speaking German with the sales agent at the ticket counter or your fellow travelers on the train can make travel easier and more enjoyable.

-In our German travel glossary you'll find common German vocabulary and expressions related to rail travel.
-Learn how to book your train tickets in German, and get to know essential phrases that you can use on the train or in the train stations.
+In our German travel glossary you'll find common German vocabulary and expressions related to all types of travel.
+Learn how to book your train tickets in German, and get to know essential phrases that you can use on the train, in stations, or at the airport.